logicalclocks/hops-docs/docs/hopsml/python_model_serving.rst

 ========================
 .. highlight:: python

-Hopsworks supports serving models trained with python-based frameworks (i.e SkLearn, XGBoost,...) using Flask servers.
+Hopsworks supports serving models trained with python-based frameworks (i.e Scikit-Learn, XGBoost,...) using Flask servers.
 The Flask servers can be put behind a load-balancer for scaling up and down dynamically based on load.

 The steps are similar for any python-based framework.
-The rest of the document takes SkLearn as an example.
+The rest of the document takes Scikit-Learn as an example.

 Export your model
 ----------------------------------

-The first step to serving your model is to train it and export it as a servable model to your Hopsworks project.
-In case of SkLearn models, this is typically done using the `joblib` library which allows you to export the model as a pickle (.pkl) file.
+The first step to serving your model is to train it and export it as a servable model in your Hopsworks project.
+In case of Scikit-Learn models, this is typically done using the `joblib` library which allows you to export the model as a pickle (.pkl) file.

 .. code-block:: python

     from sklearn.neighbors import KNeighborsClassifier
+    from sklearn.metrics import accuracy_score
     from sklearn.externals import joblib
     iris_knn = KNeighborsClassifier()
     iris_knn.fit(X, y)
+    y_pred = iris_knn.predict(X_test)
+    acc = accuracy_score(y, y_pred)
     joblib.dump(iris_knn, "iris_knn.pkl")
-    hdfs.copy_to_hdfs("iris_knn.pkl", "Resources", overwrite=True)
+    model.export("iris_knn.pkl", "irisflowerclassifier", metrics={'accuracy': acc})

 To demonstrate this we provide an example notebook which is also included in the Deep Learning Tour on Hopsworks (see here_.)